OntimizeWeb/docs/_o_components/35-o-table.component.md

 ![Tooltip in table component]({{ "/images/components/tabla/table-tooltip.png" | absolute_url }}){: .comp-example-img}

-You can configure the value that is displayed with the attribute `tooltip-value` attribute.
+You can configure the value that is displayed with the attribute `tooltip-value`.
 Additionally, you can specify default function to be applied when the user over column with `tooltip-function` attribute.

 You can customize the tooltip styles by redefining the class `o-table-cell-tooltip`.